LogB/logb.hu/en/README.md

 ---
 home: true
-actionText: The state of LogB
+actionText: About the project
-actionLink: /state/
+actionLink: /en/about/
 features:
 - title: What is LogB?
   details: LogB makes Arduino based measurement solutions easier an cheaper to build.
 This allows new opportinities especially in the education.
 - title: Built on a standard
   details: We can help users from hardware design to data analysis.
 This is because LogB is built on our comprehensive standard.
-- title: Moduláris, nyílt forráskódú
+- title: Open Source & Modular
-  details: A LogB rendkívül könnyen bővíthető, az egységessége miatt.
-Az egész projektünk nyílt forráskódú, így bárki tud segíteni a rendszer fejlesztésében.
+  details: LogB is easily expandable due its modularity.
+The whole project is Open Source thus anyone can help us improve/develop the ecosystem.
 footer: 2019 LogB
 ---